Leadership & Professional Program

 The graduate programs in the College of Veterinary Medicine have settled on the following requirements for a graduate student seeking a (PhD or MS).

-- Events in the Orientation & Leadership Retreat (always the week before fall classes begin) that are mandatory and include:
+- Events in the iPBS Orientation and Leadership Retreat Agenda (always the week before fall classes begin) that are mandatory and include:

 - Responsible Conduct of Research (RCR)

 - Laboratory Safety

 - Teaching Assistant Training Part I – Student Conduct

 - myIDP: How to Begin

 - Note: Some of these may be taken out of cycle because they are required before a student can work in the laboratory environment.

 - In addition students must attend at least 10 events sponsored by iPBS or the PDI series sponsored by the Graduate School with the following minimal distribution:

 - One (1) event in Academics

 - Three (3) events in Leadership & Professionalism